2 Banks To Buy In Anticipation Of Earnings Season

 Investors confident in the near-term health of the economy and strength of consumer balance sheets should continue to hold bank stocks.
 Based on analyst opinions, Ally and Discover Financial have the most upside for investors in the months ahead.

-A future post will analyze second quarter earnings reports for these 25 banks and offer a view of the overall health of the banks, credit conditions, and macro drivers of future bank profitability trends.
+A future post will analyze second-quarter earnings reports for these 25 banks and offer a view of the overall health of the banks, credit conditions, and macro drivers of future bank profitability trends.

 Disclosure: I am/we are long CMA, HBAN, JPM.